jens-maus/amissl/README.md

 ### The 'OpenSSL' command-line tool

-A port of the OpenSSL tool is also included and usually installed to AmiSSL: or C: during installation.
+A port of the OpenSSL tool is also included and usually installed to `AmiSSL:` or `C:` during installation.
 It is a "command line tool for using the various cryptography functions of OpenSSL's crypto library from the shell".
 The documentation for the OpenSSL tool is included in the archive and can also be reviewed [online](https://www.openssl.org/docs/man3.0/man1/openssl.html).
-A sample openssl.cnf file is also installed to AmiSSL:, if it doesn't already exist, along with the CA.pl helper script, both of which aid the certificate generation features of the OpenSSL tool.
+A sample openssl.cnf file is also installed to `AmiSSL:`, if it doesn't already exist, along with the CA.pl helper script, both of which aid the certificate generation features of the OpenSSL tool.
 The tsget.pl script is also included.